Thursday, 31 July 2025

 Global billionaires and kleptocrats keep their money in British offshore centres, in laundered bank accounts, on investment platforms, in London real estate.

 This creates a tacit alliance: oligarchs who may oppose the West politically are compromised by their financial dependence.
+(Which is why over use of sanctions and confiscations is not a smart idea.)

 3.3 Policy Shaping via the IMF and World Bank